Termite Barriers: Protection for existing homes

 Protecting a Home against Termites is always a case to case scenario for any Termite Technician in the Industry.
-Most of all, it’s not always the Termites and the ability of protecting a property, it’s more dealing with the Construction methods used during the build.
+Most of all, it's not always the Termites and the ability of protecting a property, it's more dealing with the Construction methods used during the build.
 Houses built into hills with masses of soil built up against walls always pose a threat and so do houses constructed on a concrete slab or homes with a sub-floor with timber flooring on bearers and joists.

 Providing protection for us at The Pest Company will always be a case to case scenario.
 A clear indication of what system should be used and how to apply it is always done by first having a Termite Inspection completed, then we can provide options on the best solution in termite protection.
 What no-one ever knows is if a termite nest is buried under the grounds of your property or a neighbouring property! so protecting a property is essential.

 Providing termite protection to any property requires experience and skill, backed by a licensed company like The Pest Company that is insured and can offer a $100,000.00 Timber Replacement Warranty * Conditions apply as not every home will comply.
 Sometimes a Termite Management Program may involve multiple systems to protect a property.
 All Termite Management systems require annual Termite inspections and some more at risk houses requiring 3 or 6 month inspections.
 Rest assure we have treated and protected thousands of properties over the past 18 years giving us the essential experience required to manage property's from Termite ingress.

 Options are available to install a reticulation line during the process of installing a chemical barrier/ Treated Zone, this is not essential on an existing home, unless a new concrete path/extension is to be installed.
 If in doubt always call us first 1300 552 234.